-Our Board of Directors has twelve members, all of whom are nominees for election at the 2019 Annual Meeting of Stockholders.
+Our Board of Directors has 12 members, all of whom are nominees for election at the 2019 Annual Meeting of Stockholders.
 All nominees elected as directors at the annual meeting will serve for a term of one year or until their successors are elected and qualified.
 The Board of Directors is not currently aware of any reason why any nominee might be unable to serve.

+The Board of Directors recommends a vote FOR the election of the 12 nominees named below.
 Proxies received in response to this solicitation will be voted FOR the election of the nominees unless the stockholder specifies otherwise.

-Nominees for Election Mary Baglivo
+Mary Baglivo

-Chief Executive Officer, /The Baglivo Group

-COMMITTEE Corporate Responsibility Committee
+Chief Executive Officer, /The Baglivo Group Age: 61 Director since: 2007 Corporate Responsibility Committee

-Ms. Baglivo founded /The Baglivo Group (a brand strategy advisory consultancy) in July 2018.
+Professional experience: Ms. Baglivo founded /The Baglivo Group (a brand strategy advisory consultancy) in July 2018.
 From October 2017 through December 2018, she was Vice Chancellor of Communications and Marketing at Rutgers University.
 Prior to that, she was Chief Marketing Officer/VP Global Marketing at Northwestern University from October 2013 to October 2017.
-Ms. Baglivo had an extensive career in major advertising agencies, including serving for six years as Chairman & Chief Executive Officer, The Americas, and three years before that as Chief Executive Officer, New York, at Saatchi & Saatchi Worldwide.
+Ms. Baglivo had an extensive career at major advertising agencies, including serving for six years as Chairman & Chief Executive Officer, The Americas, and three years before that as Chief Executive Officer, New York, at Saatchi & Saatchi Worldwide.

-Ms. Baglivo brings to the Board valuable marketing, advertising and strategic planning expertise along with general management know-how.
+Relevant expertise: Ms. Baglivo brings to the Board valuable marketing, advertising and strategic planning expertise along with general management know-how.
 She has extensive experience building high-performing brands via creative integrated programs and has led digital transformations for brand and agency organizations.
-Her clients have included leading global companies in consumer package goods, healthcare, retail, hospitality, spirits and financial
+Her clients have included leading global companies in consumer package goods, healthcare, retail, hospitality, spirits and financial services.

-- Host Hotels & Resorts.
-L.P. (since 2013) - Ruth's Hospitality Group, Inc. (since 2017)
+Other public company boards: Host Hotels & Resorts, L.P. (since 2013), Ruth's Hospitality Group, Inc. (since 2017)